Frequently Asked Questions - Undergraduate Admission

 Students are placed at sites according to a multitude of factors including their learning needs, professional goals, geographical preferences, site availability, and program needs.
 Focusing on the student’s education, the clinical education faculty are dedicated to assuring that students have a well-rounded, complete, and learning-focused clinical education experience.

-Prior to admission, prospective students are required to have participated in at least 40 hours of shadowing, volunteering, or employment under the direct supervision of a licensed physical therapist.
-In addition, students are required to have participated in another 60 hours before April of their third academic year.
+No hours are required to apply.
+However, if you are accepted and choose to attend our program, students are required to have participated in at least 40 hours of shadowing, volunteering, or employment under the direct supervision of a licensed physical therapist by the start of the freshmen year.
+In addition, students are required to have participated in another 60 hours before the beginning of the professional phase of the program.
 These experiences must be in at least two different physical therapy settings such as outpatient, acute care inpatient (hospital), pediatric, skilled nursing facility, and rehabilitation centers.
 The purpose of requiring the student to participate in a variety of physical therapy practice settings for a total of 100 hours is to provide a comprehensive exposure to the physical therapy profession prior to the beginning of the professional phase of the curriculum.

 The Duquesne University faculty are dedicated to educating competent and compassionate Doctors of Physical Therapy.
 We are committed to the highest quality education both in the academic and clinical settings.
 You will be educated by faculty who are licensed physical therapists; have advanced degrees in the sciences, education, and rehabilitation; are clinical researchers; and have dedicated their professional careers to the education of students in physical therapy.
 Our student-faculty ratio allows us to provide quality education while maintaining close professional contact with students.
 Our graduates are some of the most well-respected clinicians in physical therapy locally and throughout the country.